tabithalcostello/CreateVPN/README.md

 <h2>Operating System(s) Used </h2>

-- Windows 10 Pro</b>
+- <b>Windows 10 Pro</b>

 <h2>List of Prerequisites</h2>
-(It is advised to subscribe and install the below prior to the implementation steps.
-Be sure to safely record user names and passwords.)

 - A Subscription with Microsoft Azure (FREE $200 USD worth of credit!)
 - Microsoft Remote Desktop (FREE!)
 - An Account with Proton VPN (FREE!)
+- *Highly recommended to subscribe and install to Microsoft Azure and Microsoft Remote Desktop prior to the implementation stage.
+Subscribe to Proton VPN, but the installation will take place during implementation.
+Be sure to safely record your user names and passwords.*

 <h2>Implementation</h2>